Paul-Chupot/Bipede_DQN/README.md

 # DQN Agent for Bipedal Walker

 This project aims to adapt a Deep Q-Network (DQN) agent to learn to walk in the Bipedal Walker environment from OpenAI Gym.
-The continuous action space of the environment is discretized to facilitate the learning process using DQN.
+The continuous action space of the environment is discretized to allow the learning process using DQN.

 ## Overview